21 Restaurant Email Marketing Strategies and Examples for 2023

-Likewise, it can increase customer spend and loyalty, and help improve restaurant reputation management and branding.
+Likewise, it can increase guest spending and loyalty, and help improve restaurant reputation management and branding.

 If you are not currently using email as a marketing channel, or if your email campaigns are lacking in ROI, here are several tips and tricks to help you improve your email marketing results.

-But remember, before executing any type of marketing campaign, one thing is essential – knowing your customers.
+But remember, before executing any type of marketing campaign, one thing is essential – knowing your guests.

-Many restaurant owners and operators send out email to their customer database based on a hunch, or personal opinion of what will perform well.
+Many restaurant owners and operators send out emails to their customer database based on a hunch, or personal opinion of what will perform well.

-Traditionally, customer data collection has been very expensive to obtain from 3rd-party companies.
+Traditionally, guest data collection has been very expensive to obtain from 3rd-party companies.

 In addition, the data you did obtain was a snapshot in time.
 If you wanted more current data, you had to pay for it.

-For most small business, the expense outweighed the benefits.
+For most small businesses, the expense outweighed the benefits.

-Using WiFi Analytics to Know Your Restaurant Customers
+Using Current Technology to Know Your Restaurant Guests

-Knowing who your customers are and how they behave at your restaurant can allow you to create email messaging that will interest them, resulting in improved brand recognition and more return visits.
+Knowing who your guests are and how they behave at your restaurant – or when ordering online – can allow you to create email messages that will interest them, resulting in improved brand recognition and more return visits.

 In addition, the data is updated in real-time.
-You will always know how your customers behavior is changing.
+You will always know how your guests’ behavior is evolving.

-Even if customers do not log into your WiFi, you can collect valuable data, such as:
+For guests visiting your location, even if they do not log into your WiFi, you can collect valuable data, such as: